Backchannel Leaks on Strict Content-Security Policy

 <link rel="prerender" href="https://mazinahmed.net/" />

 This loads resources within a URL in the background.
-It appears that Chrome is not enforcing CSP on the link prerendering process.
+Chrome is not enforcing CSP on the link prerendering process.

 Firefox

-Firefox is much better in protecting against backchannel communication leaks.
+Firefox is much better at protecting against backchannel communication leaks.
 However, after further testing, I have found that this payload bypasses this protection:

-Redirection using the Meta tag is possible on CSP, and it can not be blocked.
-Therefore, I can redirect users to other sites without the involvement of JavaScript and typical active content.
+Redirection using the Meta tag is possible on CSP and can not be blocked.
+Therefore, I can redirect users to other sites without using JavaScript and typical active content.
 It’s also working on Chrome.
 Once a client is redirected, we will receive a connection back to our server.

-Update: Safari is vulnerable too to the Meta refresh vector.
+Update: Safari is vulnerable to the Meta refresh vector.

 Conclusion

-While having CSP to fundamentally protect against backchannel communication leaks sounds generally true, it appears that the CSP implementation on browsers does not provide this sort of protection.
-The bypasses I stated on the post is currently working against the latest versions of modern browsers.
+While having CSP to protect against backchannel communication leaks sounds generally true, the CSP implementation on browsers does not provide this protection.
+The bypasses I stated in the post are currently working against the latest versions of modern browsers.

 Final Thoughts

-These payloads can be good for testing and exploiting vulnerabilities that rely on OOB (out-of-band) requests, such as blind XSS, in a scenario where Content-Security Policy is blocking outbound requests to untrusted hosts.
+These payloads can be suitable for testing and exploiting vulnerabilities that rely on OOB (out-of-band) requests, such as blind XSS, in a scenario where the Content-Security Policy blocks outbound requests to untrusted hosts.

 Mazin Ahmed